Class: OllamaChat::FollowChat

 @messages.last.content << response.message&.content

-if @chat.think_loud? and response_thinking = response.message&.thinking.full?
+if @chat.think? and response_thinking = response.message&.thinking.full?

 @messages.last.thinking << response_thinking